 So, without further ado, here are our top recommended travel experiences to try on your career break…

 1. Hike the Inca Trail to Machu Picchu

-One of the new seven wonders of the world, and a slice of history among incredible nature – it’s easy to see why Peru’s Inca Trail to Machu Picchu tops many people’s bucket lists.
+One of the new seven wonders of the world, and a slice of history among incredible nature – it’s easy to see why Peru’s Inca Trail to Machu Picchu tops many people’s South America bucket list.
 Lisa and I built our career break itinerary around the Inca Trail.
 Now, looking back, we fondly remember it among the greatest experiences we’ve ever had.

 Although it’s a fairly challenging hike, with some basic training it’s one that can be done with little trekking experience.
 We did it in a group with people of varying ages and abilities, and everyone supported each other through it – that’s what’s so great about small group adventures!

 We did the Inca Trail with G Adventures, and we highly recommend them to anyone considering it.
 Although they’re not the cheapest option, they have a great record of ethical treatment of local staff, and provide an unforgettable experience – we felt looked after every step of the way.